hanstanawi/movie-watchlist-blog/README.md

 # movie-watchlist-blog
-RESTful Routes simple project

-Semantic UI and Node project
+RESTful Routes simple project with Semantic UI and Node

-To install the packages
+#To install the packages
 `npm install`

-To start
+#To start
 `npm start`